Pad printing

-One of the marking techniques that may not be the most popular, but allows you to create durable and precise prints is pad printing.
-It is worth getting acquainted with this method, which gives a wide range of possibilities for use in companies of many industries.
+One of the marking techniques that may not be the most popular, but allows for the creation of durable and precise prints is pad printing.
+It is worth getting to know this method, which offers a wide range of possibilities for use in companies in many industries.

 What is pad printing?

-This is one of the techniques of creating prints, in which the printing ink is applied using special silicone stamps, called tampons.
-These elements are characterized by high flexibility and softness, which makes them perfectly adhere to any surface.
+This is one of the techniques for creating prints in which the printing ink is applied using special silicone stamps, called pads.
+These elements are characterized by high flexibility and softness, which means they adhere perfectly to any surface.
 As a result, pad printing is used when creating prints on uneven surfaces - both concave and convex.

-For marking with this method, a special machine is required, called a tamponier.
+A special machine called a pad printing machine is necessary for marking using this method.
 It can be manual, semi-automatic and automatic.
-Thanks to this, you can choose the type of device for the planned applications, as well as the colors used - the manual variant works well for one-color prints.
+Thanks to this, you can choose the type of device for the planned applications, as well as the colors used - the manual version works well for single-color prints.

-At the very beginning, a matrix is created, most often made of plastic - a polymer.
-On it is placed the pattern that is to be found on the final article.
-Once the matrix is covered with printing ink, remove the excess ink with a metal or rubber squeegee - this guarantees the precision of the printing.
+At the very beginning, a matrix is created, most often from plastic - polymer.
+The pattern that is to be found on the final article is placed on it.
+Once the matrix is covered with printing ink, the excess paint should be removed with a metal or rubber squeegee - this guarantees the precision of the print.

 The next step is to press the pad against the matrix, as a result of which the given pattern is transferred to the silicone stamp.
 Then the pad is placed exactly over the printed material and pressed against it.
-As a result, the right amount of paint in a specific pattern is deposited in the selected place.
+As a result, the appropriate amount of paint in a specific pattern is deposited in the selected location.

 Advantages of pad printing

-The method we describe is relatively universal and willingly used due to a number of advantages.
-Among them, the following can be distinguished:
+The method we describe is relatively universal and is often used for a number of advantages.
+These include:

-- high quality of the print - if the right paints are used, the durability of the graphics or inscriptions made is very high - they are practically extremely resistant to abrasion, crumbling or fading;
+- high print quality - if the right paints are used, the durability of the graphics or inscriptions is very high - in practice, they are extremely resistant to abrasion, crumbling or fading;

-- versatility of use - pad printing can be used for most materials - both plastics, metals, wood, and many others; an undoubted advantage is also the fact that in the case of this technique, you can make prints on uneven surfaces - concave and convex;
+- universality of use - pad printing can be used for most materials - plastics, metals, wood, and many others; an undoubted advantage is also the fact that in the case of this technique, you can make prints on uneven surfaces - concave and convex;

 - great coverage - properly selected paints ensure a great final look,

-- extraordinary precision of workmanship - a wide range of shapes and sizes of tampons allows you to adjust the stamp to the type of print.
+- extraordinary precision of workmanship - a wide selection of shapes and sizes of pads allows you to adjust the stamp to the type of print.

-As you can see in the above text, pad printing has many advantages, which in turn translate into the wide application of this technique.
-As a result, solutions of this kind are great for articles in many industries, e.g.:
+As you can see in the text above, pad printing has many advantages, which in turn translate into the wide application of this technique.
+As a result, solutions of this type work great for products from many industries, e.g.:

 - automotive,